aws-cloudformation/aws-cloudformation-resource-providers-redshift/scheduledaction/docs/pauseclustermessage.md

 # AWS::Redshift::ScheduledAction PauseClusterMessage

-Describes a resize cluster operation.
+Describes a pause cluster operation.
 For example, a scheduled action to run the `PauseCluster` API operation.

 ## Syntax